Aleshsparrow/Workout-Tracker/README.md

 # Workout-Tracker
-This app was developed to help workout enthusiastes track their activities.
+This app was developed to help workout enthusiastes track their activities and also monitor their progress.
+This app gives a sumarry of workout activities, how long it took to complete the activity and some other important details.

+All you need to use this app is a web browser.

 ## Built with